Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Legal assistance officers cannot represent clients in court nor can they advise persons who have hired a civilian attorney on the same subject matter.
 They cannot give advice about criminal matters or Uniform Code of Military Justice-related offenses.
 Active-duty members with these issues should contact the area Defense Legal Office at 937-257-6142.
 Nor can they assist someone to avoid paying a debt or advise someone regarding private commercial business and other outside employment.
 They are also prohibited from preparing personal legal documents on behalf of those eligible, except for wills, powers of attorney and affidavits.

 Legal assistance for Department of Defense civilian employees:

 Handling legal issues can be stressful but help is available.
 The Defense Logistics Agency’s Employee Assistance Program, a DLA employee benefit, offers counseling, education and referrals to help you better understand complex financial and legal matters.

 Contact DLA Life Connections for information on:

-The DLA’s EAP legal assistance benefit provides free legal consultations (one hour and reduced rate).
+The DLA’s EAP legal assistance benefit provides free legal consultations one hour free and reduced rate.
 Call EAP at 866-580-9046 or go online to Magellan Ascend.
 A specialist is available 24 hours a day, seven days a week.